AnuVen/tictactoe-minimax/README.md

 # Tic Tac Toe AI 🎮🤖

 A command-line Tic Tac Toe game written in Python, featuring a fully autonomous AI opponent using the minimax algorithm.
+Made for an Artifical Intelligence class in university, I thought it would be worth uploading to my github.

 ## 🧠 Features